BIOGRAPHY - the part where I talk about myself in third person.

 I am living the American dream.
 I'm not kidding.
 Sometimes I have to pinch myself because what my life has become is only the stuff of dreams.
 So I can say with confidence, dreams do come true.
 And continue to.
 The little girl who grew up on 22 square miles of Island surrounded by the Atlantic ocean found her way to the United States and felt the universe aligning and her dreams unfolding.

-At this point, my marriage had dissolved and I found myself with a fresh new start.
-It took me a year but I finally realized I had the chance to do what I had always dreamed of.
-I could actually become a real actor if I wanted to and if I was going to become a real actor, I knew I was going to need training.
+I finally realized I had the chance to do what I had always dreamed of.
+But if I was going to become a real actor, I knew I was going to need training.
 I set my sights on the best training in the world in my opinion…LONDON!!
-The first nerve-racking step, an application to a drama conservatory called Arts Educational School London.
-Phew!
-I was invited for an audition and flew to London as nervous as I’d ever been.
-First obstacle conquered.
-Second step…the audition…nothing had ever felt so high stakes before.
-They auditioned all over the world and only accepted 20 students.
-The odds stacked against me but still I believed it was possible.
-Third step…WAIT!
-Something I have become very good at in this business.
-A week later, a big package arrived from Arts Ed.
+I found the perfect program at Arts Educational School London.
+They auditioned all over the world and only accepted 20 students so the stakes were high but I believe it was possible.
+A week after a grueling but exciting day long audition in London, a big package arrived from Arts Ed.
 I had been accepted into drama school at 33.
 Life was about to change forever.
 That year, still remains one of the best years of my life.

 After 2 glorious years in London, I spent 4 1/2 years in Los Angeles where I booked a few commercials and then my first feature film, Beginners.
 L.A. had been tough.
 Especially for a mixed race woman in her 30s.
 They didn’t know what to do with me back then.
-That coupled with a desire to be closer to home and surrounded by supportive people, I left with my then partner Jon, to move to a kinder gentler life in Charlottesville.
-I started an acting school there and at the time, there was nothing like it.
+After much thought, I decided it wasn't quite my time yet so I left and moved to a kinder gentler life in Charlottesville.
+I started an acting school and settled into my new life.
 I thrived as a teacher and business owner.
 And with the support of the community, my business grew quickly.
-I dabbled in local indie features and then in 2014, after my relationship with Jon had evolved into friendship, I decided to get back in the saddle in a real way.
+I kept my acting machine well oiled by dabbling in the local indie scene.
+Then, when the time was right, in 2014, I decided to get back in the saddle in a real way.
 I submitted my materials to Susan Tolar Walters at STW Talent and within months I was booked as a recurring co-star on The Vampire Diaries, followed by Devious Maids and then Southpaw, which would change the course of my life, again!

-I spent about 3 1/2 weeks in Pittsburgh working on Southpaw with the handsome Jake Gyllenhaal, the lovely Rachel McAdams and the talented young actress, Oona Laurence.
-Antoine Fuqua, our director, commented on a few occasions that I should be in New York, that I would do well in New York.
-It got me thinking.
-I spoke to a few other New York actors in the film, including Jake who shared with me that he felt there was more of a community in New York for actors compared to L.A.
+Antoine Fuqua, our director in Southpaw, commented on a few occasions that I would do well in New York.
 Well I listened.
 When we wrapped I went back to Charlottesville, rented my house and moved to New York City the very next month.
 I moved there with 3 TV shows on my resume and a handful of films.
 I took a leap of faith and I haven’t looked back since.
-That was 3 years ago.
 I believe it’s all about timing and the wonderful and not so wonderful people who were put in my path to take me to the next destination.
 I reflect on my life in Bermuda, that little Island girl watching the ocean flow persistently against the Island, never giving up, never stopping until it found it's way to the other side.
 I believe the ocean was my teacher.
-To never give up, to believe there is a always a way.
+To never give up, to believe there is always a way.
 It taught me to go with the flow of life and to conquer my obstacles.
 I have no idea what each day will bring, but I remain eager to watch it unfold.
 I do my work, I show up and I believe that anything is possible.
 The rest is up to the universe…and the producers. :-) #makeithappen